mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    <img src="/static/toolpad/docs/quickstart/step-6.png?v=0" alt="Transform response" width="698px" />

-1. **Save** your changes and you will return to **Canvas**.
-The content of this query will now be available on the page.
+1. **Save** the query and close the editor to get back to the **Canvas**.
+The result of this HTTP request will now be available as state on the page.
 You'll learn how to bind the user interface to this state next.

-1. Select the DataGrid component by clicking on it
+1. Click the DataGrid component to select it.

-1. Find the "rows" property button in the **Inspector**. notice there's a small link icon to the right of it.
+1. Find the "rows" property in the **Inspector**. notice there's a small link icon to the right of it.
 All bindable properties in Toolpad can be bound to state ont he page.
 You can identify bindable properties by this link icon.

    <img src="/static/toolpad/docs/quickstart/step-7.png" alt="Bind data" width="295px" />

-   Now click the icon to open the binding editor.
-This will open the binding editor.
-On the left you'll see a list of all bindable state in the page, on the right there's a code editor that accepts any JavaScript expression.
+   Click the icon to open the binding editor.On the left you'll see a list of all bindable state in the page, on the right there's a code editor that accepts any JavaScript expression.
 All bindable state is available in the scope of this expression.

 1. Use a `dogQuery` variable available in the scope as a binding expression.